OpenHMShub/MobileHMS/README.md

-# Discovery – Mobile Access App for Shelter Data
+# MobileHMS – Mobile Access App for Shelter Data
 Discovery is the mobile-friendly version of the Room In The Inn system, built with Ignition Perspective.
 It is designed for quick, read-only access to key shelter information directly from a phone or tablet — no authentication required.

 This application is ideal for outreach workers, partner agencies, and volunteers who need fast access to real-time data in the field.

 ## Purpose
-The Discovery app allows users to easily view data stored in the system without logging in.
+The MobileHMS app allows users to easily view data stored in the system without logging in.
 It includes several public-facing views:

 * Participants – View a list of registered participants and their key details